 Goodwill is tested for impairment annually and when circumstances indicate that the carrying value may be impaired.
 The cash flows are derived from the budget for the next five years which include factors considering the current economic environment but exclude restructuring activities that the Group is not yet committed to or significant future investments that will enhance the asset's performance of the CGU being tested.
 The recoverable amount is sensitive to the discount rate used for the DCF model as well as the growth rates used for extrapolation purposes.
 These estimates are most relevant to goodwill recognized by the Group.
-The carrying values of goodwill amounted to $\mathbb{P}45.59$ million and $\mathbb{P}48.22$ million as of December 31, 2023 and 2022, respectively (see Note 11).
+The carrying values of goodwill amounted to \$\frac{1}{2}\$45.59 million as of December 31, 2024 and 2023 (see Note 11).

 Investments in associates are tested for impairment when circumstances indicate that the carrying value may be impaired.
-The carrying values of investments in associates amounted to P227.24 million and P272.89 million as of December 31, 2023 and 2022, respectively.
-In 2023 and 2022, the impairment loss recognized in investment in Micro Benefits Limited (MBL) amounted to P14.35 million and P24.97 million, respectively. (see Note 9).
+The carrying values of investments in associates amounted to ₱188.05 million and ₱227.24 million as of December 31, 2024 and 2023, respectively.
+In 2024 and 2023, the impairment loss recognized in investment in Micro Benefits Limited (MBL) amounted to ₱27.81 and ₱14.35 million, respectively (see Note 9).